privacy-scaling-explorations/maze/maze-cli/README.md

 maze --help
 ```

-## How to
+## How to use

 Maze can build aggregation circuit to aggregate a pre-defined number of plonk-proofs.
-To generate individual plonk proofs for a circuit on different inputs we use [fork of snarkjs](https://github.com/Janmajayamall/snarkjs) we installed [above]().
+To generate individual plonk proofs for a circuit on different inputs we use [fork of snarkjs](https://github.com/Janmajayamall/snarkjs) we installed above.
 After which we use maze tool to necessary commands.

 ### 1. Create circuit